cuga-rajal/supercar_plus/README.md

 **HUD:**

+An optional HUD is provided in the form of an archived linkset.
+Setup instructions are as follows:
+- Import the linkset with "Include Content" option checked.
+- After the object is imported in world, take it into inventory.
+- Select "Attach to HUD"..
+Bottom.
+Adjust screen position so it's fully visible.
+- Detach the HUD..
+It is now ready to place in a vehicle.

-An optional HUD is provided.
-Setup instructions are included in the notes in the HUD script.
-Once the HUD object is set up, place it in the root prim of the car and configure the Supercar script to use it.
+To include it with a car, place it in the root prim of the car and configure the Supercar script to use it.
 When the driver first sits, they will get a dialog requesting to temp-attach the HUD.

 The HUD shows speed, gear selection, and includes controls for changing gears, headlights, horn, and burnout effects.
 When the driver stands, the HUD